Liquid UI - Documentation - 5.5 Connecting to ODBC Database with bot

 }

-2. The second function in the FUNCTIONS_SYSTEM.sjs file checks to see if a variable contains a value or not.
+2. The second function checks whether a variable contains a value or not.
 The code is shown below.

 function isBlank(jvar) {